Call for Presenters

 Outdoor Lesson Demonstrations

 Outdoor Garden Themed Lesson session leaders will teach a hands-on outdoor lesson designed for K-12 students.
-These sessions will be repeated in two, consecutive 45-minute sessions with a half hour break in between.
-Up to 30 participants.

 Classroom Cooking Demonstrations

 Indoor Classroom Cooking Lesson session leaders will teach a cooking classroom session designed for K-12 students.
-These sessions will be repeated in two, consecutive 45-minute sessions with a half hour break in between.
-Up to 30 participants.

-Indoor Classroom Cooking Sessions we will have a great team of volunteers to support most equipment needs, ingredient sourcing/washing, compost bin, removal of borrowed equipment, and removal of extra ingredients/compost.
+Indoor Classroom Cooking Sessions will have a great team of volunteers to support most equipment needs, ingredient sourcing/washing, compost bin, removal of borrowed equipment, and removal of extra ingredients/compost.

-2022 Main Stage Lightning Talk
+2024 Main Stage Lightning Talk

 Field Trip hosts are invited to apply for a site enhancement grant to support the preparation of their tour sites.
 See details and apply in the application.